 If you or a loved one has experienced any of these neurological symptoms after cervical manipulative therapy, you may have grounds to contact a Chicago chiropractic malpractice lawyer at Curcio & Casciato.

-Is a Vertebral Artery Dissection Fatal?
+How is Vertebral Artery Dissection Diagnosed?

-Treatment for Vertebral Artery Dissection
+Vertebral Artery Dissection Treatment

 Once a cervical artery dissection is diagnosed through an angiography or magnetic resonance imaging (or a combination of the two tests called a magnetic resonance angiography), doctors will determine the best treatment method.